New 'Die Hard' grabs biggest box office action

 Last weekend's winner, Melissa McCarthy comedy "Identity Thief," took second place with $23.4 million.

-"A Good Day to Die Hard" was released by 20th Century Fox, a unit of News Corp.
+"A Good Day to Die Hard" was released by 20th Century Fox, a unit of News Corp (NWSA.O).
 Relativity Media distributed "Safe Haven."
-"Identity Thief" was released by Universal Pictures, a unit of Comcast Corp.
+"Identity Thief" was released by Universal Pictures, a unit of Comcast Corp (CMCSA.O).